Fishing For Catfish In Oregon

 Oregon offers quality catfish fishing, with several species, including channel catfish, flathead catfish, and white catfish, present in various water bodies throughout the state.
+The purpose of this page is to share basic information about catfish fishing and catfish waters in the state.
 Anglers can enjoy pursuing these formidable fish in rivers, lakes, and reservoirs, providing a thrilling angling experience.

 Channel catfish are the most abundant catfish species in Oregon and can be found in rivers and lakes statewide.
 These fish are known for their sharp senses and strong fighting abilities, making them a popular target among catfish anglers.
 Anglers often use a variety of baits, such as stink baits, nightcrawlers, or cut bait, to entice channel catfish.
 Some productive catfish fishing locations in Oregon include the Willamette River, Columbia River, and various reservoirs.